Less Is More: Reducing Token Counts Without Compromising Performance: Acknowledgments

 \section{Acknowledgments}

-This work was partially supported by the National Research Foundation of Korea (NRF) under Grant No. RS-2023-00222663 (Center for Optimizing Hyperscale AI Models and Platforms), and by the Institute for Information and Communications Technology Promotion (IITP) under Grant No. 2018-0-00581 (CUDA Programming Environment for FPGA Clusters) and No. RS-2025-02304554 (Efficient and Scalable Framework for AI Heterogeneous Cluster Systems), all funded by the Ministry of Science and ICT (MSIT) of Korea.
-Additional support was provided by the BK21 Plus Program for Innovative Data Science Talent Education (Department of Data Science, SNU, No. 5199990914569) and the BK21 FOUR Program for Intelligent Computing (Department of Computer Science and Engineering, SNU, No. 4199990214639), both funded by the Ministry of Education (MOE) of Korea.
-This work was also partially supported by the Artificial Intelligence Industrial Convergence Cluster Development Project, funded by the MSIT and Gwangju Metropolitan City.
-Research facilities were provided by ICT at Seoul National University.
+This work was partially supported by the National Research Foundation of Korea (NRF) under Grant No. RS-2023-00222663 (Center for Optimizing Hyperscale AI Models and Platforms) and under Grant No. A400-20260031, and by the Institute for Information and Communications Technology Promotion (IITP) under Grant No. 2018-0-00581 (CUDA Programming Environment for FPGA Clusters) and No. RS-2025-02304554 (Efficient and Scalable Framework for AI Heterogeneous Cluster Systems), all funded by the Ministry of Science and ICT (MSIT) of Korea.
+It was also partially supported by the Korea Health Industry Development Institute (KHIDI) under Grant No. RS-2025-25454559 (Frailty Risk Assessment and Intervention Leveraging Multimodal Intelligence for Networked Deployment in Community Care), funded by the Ministry of Health and Welfare (MOHW) of Korea.
+Additional support was provided by the BK21 Plus Program for Innovative Data Science Talent Education (Department of Data Science, Seoul National University, No. 5199990914569) and the BK21 FOUR Program for Intelligent Computing (Department of Computer Science and Engineering, Seoul National University, No. 4199990214639), both funded by the Ministry of Education (MOE) of Korea.
+This work was also partially supported by the Advanced GPU Utilization Support Program, funded by the Ministry of Science and ICT (MSIT) of Korea and operated by the National IT Industry Promotion Agency (NIPA).
+Research facilities were provided by the Institute of Computer Technology (ICT) at Seoul National University.